ingo/ingo.github.io/_recipes/cheesy_pan_pizza.md

 author: Tejal Rao
 category: Entrees
 description: A crisp, cheesy pan pizza developed by Charlotte Rutledge, using a number of simple techniques to achieve maximum texture and flavor.
-The dough is folded a few times before it goes in the fridge for a long rest, which develops its flavor and airiness.
-Cooking the pizza in cast iron gets the edges brown and crackling, and layering the cheese and sauce creates an extra cheesy top with no soggy layer.
 image: cheesy_pan_pizza.jpg
 image_attribution: Gentl and Hyers for The New York Times (Photography and Styling)
 original_title: Cheesy Pan Pizza